Eliza Fay: Passages to India

 Fay's graphic letters begin in Paris on 18 April 1779; her account suggests that she had visited France several times before.
 This is followed by an eventful journey across the Alps, then by sea to Egypt, and across the deserts of Egypt in a caravan that was attacked by bandits, culminating in imprisonment upon arrival in Calicut by Hyder Ali, ruler of the Kingdom of Mysore.
 Eventually escaping with the help of a Jewish merchant from Cochin, Mr Isaac, she and her husband arrived in Calcutta in May 1780.

 The letters reveal considerable narrative power and include what E. M. Forster, her editor, described as "little character sketches... delightfully malicious."
-Fay appears to have had strong religious convictions and a distaste for indelicacy, along with a command of French and an ability to learn other languages, such as Italian, Portuguese, and Hindustani, with remarkable speed, although she had little formal education.
-During her first period in Calcutta, she found her way into local society, meeting several prominent figures, including Warren Hastings.
+Fay appears to have had religious convictions and a distaste for indelicacy, along with a command of French and an ability to learn other languages, such as Italian, Portuguese, and Hindustani, with high speed, although she had little formal education.
+Eliza entered Calcutta society during her first stay there, meeting prominent figures including Warren Hastings.
 However, this goodwill may have been eroded by the wild behaviour of her husband, or possibly by her own ill temper.
-She showed more interest than many contemporaries in the life of Indians around her, providing a wealth of detailed observations.

 Fay obtained a legal separation from her husband in August 1781, and returned to England via Madras and Saint Helena in 1782, but set out again for India in 1784.
 This time, her social status was lower; she supported herself with a millinery shop and by mantua making.
 Although she was declared bankrupt in 1788, she continued to trade and paid off her creditors by 1793.